-NYCoRE’s 4th annual conference seeks to be a space to further this work: a space to hear one another’s voices, to strengthen our connections to one another, to form new connections.
-We seek to provide an opportunity to work towards becoming El Pueblo Unido — A People United in the struggle for justice, even as we acknowledge the differences among us, and the differential access to power and privilege that have shaped our individual and collective histories.
-To this end, we are seeking workshops that will be of relevance to educators in varied settings that are diverse in their focus topics.
+For NYCoRE’s 2016 conference, we are seeking proposals for workshops that speak to the theme of “Fight the Power!”
+We invite proposals of relevance to educators in varied settings that focus on a diverse range of topics.
 Relevant political critiques are welcomed, as are curricular ideas, classroom strategies, presentations on community work, and other ideas for inspiring practice.
 We are also specifically seeking workshops that contribute to bridging the gap that often exists between educators and young people by bringing the voices of youth into workshop sessions.
-All proposals should demonstrate relevance to the conference theme, described in detail below.

 Goals of the Conference

-- To share information and critical thinking around the conference theme, namely the ways in which communities can organize together to survive and thrive despite current dehumanizing educational policies
+- To share information and critical thinking around the conference theme, namely imagining possibilities for justice and liberation for education.

 - To provide rights-holders in the education system with information and new ideas that can strengthen our effectiveness as activists, both inside and outside of our classrooms (and other sites)